Quick and easy, this no bake, paleo strawberry cream pie can be whipped up in a matter of minutes for a light, creamy dessert.

 One of those days a friend of mine came upon a strawberry pie on Pinterest made with strawberry Jello and Cool Whip.
 Her immediate reaction was “Yuck!”

 OK, I get it.
 We're real food bloggers.
 We do n0t use packages of artificially flavored and colored foodstuffs made with questionable ingredients, and I was supposed to wholeheartedly agree.

-That pie recipe was in one of my favorite kid’s holiday cookbooks, and I used to love it, but even if I were to want to make something like that here and now, it’s not a possibility.
-I can’t find Jello nor Cool Whip here in Spain.
-By now I wouldn’t want it anyway, but sometimes I’m happy that scarcity keeps me from possibly falling into that sort of dietary trap again. 😉
+That pie recipe was in one of my favorite kid's holiday cookbooks, and I used to love it.
+But even if I were to want to make a pie with strawberry Jell-O and Cool Whip here and now, it's not a possibility.
+I can't find either of those ingredients here in Spain.
+By now I wouldn't want them anyway, but sometimes I'm happy that scarcity keeps me from possibly falling into those sorts of dietary trap again. 😉

 In any case, once you get accustomed to eating real foods, you tend to crave only real foods.
 I haven't really craved Cool Whip in a long time.
 For now, I'd much prefer whipped cream that is either made with whipping cream or coconut cream, and I'd much rather make strawberry gelatin with fresh strawberries too.

 Making a paleo version of the strawberry cream pie